Insight

 Truth be told, the trailblazer award goes to the latest version of AI which has been getting a lot of media attention lately.
 Of course, we are referring to ChatGPT and other forms of GenAI.
 In applying natural language prompts, GenAI generates content and partly performs the role of the data scientist.

 To date, we sometimes spend days on end analyzing data and devising specialized systems with data experts – fully aware of the innumerable persons involved from idea to launch.
-In the not-too-distant future, to produce the intended results, planners as well as supplier, production and distribution managers will merely need to send the right prompt to ChatGPT.
+In the not-too-distant future, to produce the intended results, planners as well as supplier, production, and distribution managers will merely need to send the right prompt to ChatGPT.
 In return, they will receive quick and direct solutions to their myriad business issues.

 Spoiler alert: what we describe is something of a utopia, since ChatGPT still lacks maturity.
 That said, it’s a matter of (little) time before the tool’s rampant development enables it to optimize Supply Chain performance, as predicted.